 Pick Hatteras Island for: Unwinding Outer Banks lodging.

-Search for hotels in the Outer Banks, OBX
+Final words about where to stay in the Outer Banks, OBX

 Where to stay in the Outer Banks FAQ